 Playing football/soccer in cold weather is part of it.
 It really helps if you have the right gear/clothing.
-European countries train outdoors and in all types of weather.
-Dressing the right way helps prevent injury and illness going into the games because the athletes are used to the weather from practicing as they play.
+European countries train outdoors in all types of weather.
+Dressing the right way helps prevent injury and illness.
+When you train in cold weather, games are easier because you’re used to it.
 Now if it’s below freezing and raining hard, well that’s usually a different story.
 Personally, having done this for a living for some time, I have had some interesting weather experiences.
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Crazy funny cold day story

-I remember one from a few year ago like it was yesterday.
-It was a fairly cold day in the low 40’s or so, and I was all set to train two girls who were 7 or 8 years old.
+A few year ago on a fairly cold day in the low 40’s, I was set to train two girls age 7 or 8.

 Just as I was leaving the house, it started to rain.

-They were pulling up just as I was, and I asked, “Do you guys want to train under that pavilion?
-We can do volley drills.”
+When they got to the field I asked, “Do you guys want to train under that pavilion?
+We can do tight space drills.”
 The dads agreed, “No, let’s work on the grass.
 No problem.”
 I thought to myself with a half-smile and shock, “This will be a great story to tell.”

-I told the girls jokingly “So we are out here in the cold rain playing soccer and your dads are warm in the car heading for some coffee.”
+I told the girls jokingly “So we are out here in the cold rain while your dads are warm in the car heading for some coffee.”
 We all laughed and agreed this would be a practice session to remember.

 Before they left, I let those two girls know what tough players they were and how coaches love that kind of attitude.